 Where to Eat at Itasca State Park

 We enjoyed a FABULOUS lunch at the Douglas Lodge restaurant.
-I had Minnesota wild rice soup – of course.
-But the whole menu was devoted to Minnesota foods, such as walleye.
-The homemade pies from local berries were delicious and the selection of Minnesota wines and beers pretty impressive as well.
+I had Minnesota wild rice soup.
+Of course.
+But the whole menu is devoted to Minnesota foods, such as walleye.
+The homemade pies from local berries were delicious and the selection of Minnesota wines and beers is pretty impressive as well.

 The Douglas Lodge restaurant offers picnic lunches/dinners so you can enjoy this great food outside surrounded by Mother Nature.
 So that’s what I recommend you do when you make it to Itasca State Park.
 Plan to spend a night or two camping or in the wonderful lodge and cabins built during the Great Depression by the WPA and CCC.